On weak inverse mean curvature flow and Minkowski-type inequalities in hyperbolic space: Preliminaries

 This formulation is inspired by the level-set formulation for mean curvature flow due to Evans-Spruck \cite{ES91} and Chen-Goto-Giga \cite{CGG91}.
 Because $\Omega_{t}$ solve a minimization problem, the weak flow surfaces $\Sigma_{t}=\partial \Omega_{t}$ enjoy several of the same regularity properties as area-minimizers in Riemannian manifolds.
-Before stating these, we remind the reader that the \textit{weak mean curvature of $\Sigma_{0}$} is the unique measurable function $H$ on a $C^{1}$ hypersurface $\Sigma_{0}=X_{0}(\Sigma^{n-1}) \subset \mathbb{H}^{n}$ satisfying
+Before stating these, we remind the reader that the \textit{weak mean curvature} of a $C^{1}$ hypersurface $\Sigma_{0}$ is the unique measurable function $H$ on $\Sigma_{0}$ satisfying